White hand holding a business card

 • Keep the card visible: After receiving a business card, keep it visible on the table or in a cardholder.

-In conclusion, exchanging business cards is an essential part of Korean business culture.
+As you’ve probably understood by now, exchanging business cards is an essential part of the business culture here.
 To show respect and professionalism, make sure to follow the proper protocols and include all necessary information on your business card, both in Korean and English.
 By doing so, you’ll create a positive impression and build lasting business relationships.

 Belgian Korean Business Forum.